europeana/assembla-to-jira/README.md

 You will need to goto to the Jira website and login as admin.

-Create the following projects:
-* Europeana Collection
-* Europeana APIs
-* Europeana Infrastructure
+Optionally create the new project.
+This not necessary, as during the imoprt the existence of the project will be checked and created on the fly if needed.

-and define them as a comma-separated list in `.env` file as `ASSEMBLA_SPACES`.
+Define the project `.env` file as `ASSEMBLA_SPACES=project_name`.

 Create the following new issue type:
 * Spike